¶Why it's so hard to stop junk mail

 Does "return to sender" stop junk mail?

 Usually not.
 Most junk mail is sent at the Marketing Mail rate, which does not allow returns.
-Marking it “Refused” gets the piece thrown out at the post office, but it does not notify the sender or remove you from any list.
-The technique only works on First-Class mail with prepaid return postage.
+Marking it “Refused” gets the piece thrown out at the post office, but it does NOT notify the sender or remove you from any list.

 How do I stop charity junk mail?

-Charity mail requires mailer-level opt-outs, and many charities share donor lists, so a single donation can trigger solicitations from dozens of related organizations.
+Charity mail requires mailer-level opt-outs, and many charities share or resell donor lists, so a single donation can trigger solicitations from dozens of related organizations.
 PaperKarma can submit opt-out requests to individual charities as they appear in your mailbox.
-DMAchoice also covers ANA-member charities, but most smaller and regional charities are not members.
+No other stop-junk-mail service works with more than a few dozen charities.

 Can I stop junk mail for someone else — an elderly parent, previous resident, or deceased relative?